antrea-io/antrea/ROADMAP.md

 Antrea [version 2](https://github.com/antrea-io/antrea/issues/4832) is coming in 2024.
-We are graduating some popular features to Beta or GA, deprecating some legacy APIs, droppping support for old K8s versions (< 1.19) to improve support for newer ones, and more!
+We are graduating some popular features to Beta or GA, deprecating some legacy APIs, dropping support for old K8s versions (< 1.19) to improve support for newer ones, and more!
 This is a big milestone for the project, stay tuned!

 ### K8s Node security